Thermal Imaging of your Home – Can you detect heat loss?

 Every year, as the weather turns colder and the heating systems are switched on across the UK, we all become conscious of the cost of keeping warm and cosy over the season.

-Putting on extra layers and tucking up under a blanket are one solution but it is also worth considering checking that your home’s insulation is in tip top condition and you are not losing your heating investment to the skies.
+Putting on extra layers and tucking up under a blanket is one solution but it is also worth considering checking that your home’s insulation is in tip-top condition and you are not losing your heating investment to the skies.

 Infrared Thermal Imaging

 In previous times, an insulation inspection would have been purely visual with suppositions being made regarding areas that were inaccessible (which in terms of wall and roof insulation could make up a sizeable proportion).
 However, a thermal inspection is now available of your home using state of the art cameras to reveal the secret flaws and fault that might be costing you money.

 When your home was built, especially if it is reasonably modern, the insulation would have been considered during its design and executed during its construction.
 However, it is possible that areas were not completed as planned either due to error or poor construction standards.
 Insulation could have become damaged over time or through repair/extension processes or older insulation types can also degrade naturally over time making them less effective in preventing heat loss.
 Being able to identify problem areas with a thermal image survey means that you can take targeted action to remedy the situation and improve the integrity of your home’s insulation.
 A relatively small investment can make a big difference to your heating bills over both the short and long term.

 The ease of deploying a UAV or drone fitted with a thermal camera versus the cost and inconvenience of scaffolding or a cherry picker means that thermal roof surveys also become both simple and cost-effective – whatever the size of your property.
 Poorly insulated areas can quickly be identified with targeted maintenance than being carried out to make sure your ‘home’s hat’ is retaining the maximum amount of heat for you to enjoy during the colder months.